Are You Lazy When It Comes to Critical Thinking?

 “Everyone’s parents die” would be truthful but hurtful and cruel in the moment.
 So when a friend speaks up in a time of obvious pain and hurt and says, “Black lives matter,” a response of “All lives matter” is truthful.
 But it’s hurtful and cruel at the moment.

 Here is what I know for sure: We are imperfect, flawed, and “cracked.”
 The ancient Japanese art of kintsugi (joining with gold) acknowledges and embraces the imperfection of missteps in life.
 It is a philosophy of embracing human flaws.
-DEI is a form of kintsugi.
+DEIB is a form of kintsugi.
 It exposes the human frailty of life.
-DEI asks us to accept our scars and imperfections, a powerful lesson in humanity and sustainability.
+DEIB asks us to accept our scars and imperfections, a powerful lesson in humanity and sustainability.

 My Word For 2025: Turbidity